 The teams included or had access to the full range of specialists required to meet the needs of people under their care.
 Managers made sure that staff had the range of skills needed to provide high quality care.
 Staff did not always receive regular appraisals, supervision and opportunities to update and further develop their skills.
 Managers provided an induction programme for new staff.

 People received care, support and treatment from staff and specialists who received relevant training.
-Managers ensured staff had the right skills, qualifications and experience to meet the needs of the people in their care, this included learning disability, autism and positive behaviour support training along with, trauma-informed care, human rights and carer awareness.
+Managers ensured staff had the right skills, qualifications and experience to meet the needs of the people in their care, this included learning disability, autism and positive behaviour support training along with, trauma-informed care, sensory integration training, human rights and carer awareness.
 The team included art, music, occupational and speech and language therapists.
-There were also nurses, healthcare support workers and a consultant psychiatrist.
+There were also nurses and a consultant psychiatrist.
+There were no healthcare support workers in the team, however there was a vacancy for an Associate Practitioner.